 - They're customizable with your favorite toppings.

-ingredients you'll need
+Ingredients you'll need

-Here's everything required to make these strawberry cheesecake tacos (quantities are in the recipe card at the bottom of the post):
+Here's everything required to make these strawberry cheesecake tacos

-step 1: make the tortilla shells
+Step 1: Make the tortilla shells

 Use a 4-inch cookie cutter to cut 15 circles out of your flour tortillas.
 Brush each circle with melted butter.